 TripleO is an OpenStack Deployment & Management tool.
-It is developed upstream as the OpenStack TripleO project, but we have a special love for it in RDO-land.
+It is developed upstream as the OpenStack TripleO project.

-There is an Ansible-based project called tripleo-quickstart whose main goal is to quickly stand up TripleO environments using an image-based undercloud approach similar to the OPNFV Apex project.
+There is an Ansible-based project called tripleo-quickstart whose main goal is to quickly stand up TripleO environments.

 You will need a host machine (referred to as